Dhali-org/xahau-paychan-hex/README.md

 ## Build Instructions

-If you prefer (you might need to, because the pre-built binaries in the package may not work for your system) you can build the package from [source](https://github.com/Dhali-org/xahau-paychan-hex).
+If you prefer (you might need to, because the pre-built binaries in the package may not work for your system) you can build the package from [source](https://github.com/Dhali-org/xahau-paychan-hex) by using the `Dockerfile`

 ## Example